A summer rhythm where keiki build confidence without pressure

 8-Week Core Program A strong concept, early design thinking, simple project work

-12-Week Summer Camp A simple prototyped mobile app and final presentation
+12-Week Summer Program A simple prototyped mobile app and final presentation

 Best for